ArvyKR/arvykr.github.io/README.md

 ![flow](https://github.com/ArvyKR/arvykr.github.io/assets/95832640/9e35b30b-5be3-4ddb-884f-76dcd6bc1fae)

+- User sends messages to the application (running locally or on IBM Cloud).
+- The application sends the user message to IBM Watson Assistant service, and displays the ongoing chat in a web page.

 ## Steps

 Follow these steps to setup and run this code pattern.
 The steps are described in detail below.